-If you have a long time to go before you retire, you might be prepared to take a greater risk for the potential of a greater return, but as you get closer to retirement you'll probably want to limit the amount of risk you take even though your potential return may be less.
+If you have a long time to go before you intend taking an income, you might be prepared to take a greater risk for the potential of a greater return.
+As you get closer to the time when you require an income, you'll probably want to limit the amount of risk you take, even though your potential return may be less.
 With the help of your financial adviser, careful investment planning can help you to manage your risk/return effectively.

 All investments carry the risk that their value could drop below the value of the money you originally invest.
 This risk can be measured by the 'volatility' of the investment, or the amount of 'ups and downs' in its value.
 Typically, the more the value of an investment fluctuates, the higher the potential may be for gains or losses - often referred to as its risk/return, so understanding your attitude to risk/return is important.

 Find out more about how to apply for income drawdown from Aviva.
 The first step is to talk it through with your financial adviser to make sure it's the right option for you.
 If you don't have an adviser, you can find one in your area at www.unbiased.co.uk.